briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 * How do I know it?
 * How should I live knowing that?

 Notice that Rogan's question is one of those fundamental concepts, and the most interesting one to a scientist.
 "How do you know what he felt?"
 That "how" is the basic philosophical question that a scientist must be able to answer about any assertion.
 How do you know what you just told me and want me to believe?
 Indeed, most of the activity of science is trying to disprove the assertion ("rejecting" the null hypothesis).
+Tyson makes the huge assumption that personal feeling is an artist's motivation rather than something like developing and perfecting a technique.
+There could be all sorts of reasons any particular person does something, but Tyson wants to make it about Tyson feeling something, so the producer of the art must have done it for the feels.

 Tyson deflects Rogan with a bunch of bullshit that he (nor anyone) can't prove, and I think he does that because he doesn't think he owes it to anyone to verify his story or to educate them about real science.